openvinotoolkit/openvino_tensorflow/docs/INSTALL.md

 ##  1.1. <a name='InstallOpenVINOintegrationwithTensorFlowalongsidePyPiTensorFlow'></a>Install **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow

-This **OpenVINO™ integration with TensorFlow** package includes pre-built libraries of OpenVINO™ version 2021.4.1.
-The users do not have to install OpenVINO™ separately.
-This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs, and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).

         pip3 install pip==21.0.1
         pip3 install tensorflow==2.5.1
         pip3 install -U openvino-tensorflow